Traveling with Atlas Obscura During the COVID-19 Pandemic

 After Your Trip

 Should you show COVID-like symptoms or receive a positive test result within two weeks of your trip’s end date, we ask that you let us know.
-While maintaining privacy protocol and without disclosing your identity, we can alert other members of the group (if applicable) and/or recommend appropriate action.
+While maintaining your privacy, we can alert other members of the group and/or recommend appropriate action.

 Should you have any questions or need further clarification on any of these policies, please contact us at email@example.com.